everest-engineering/terraform-aws-hazelcast-ecs/README.md

 | instance_public_ip  | Public IP of the ECS EC2 instance(s)  |
 | instance_private_ip | Private IP of the ECS EC2 instance(s) |

+## Testing

+#### Prerequisites
+- Make sure you have installed JAVA and Docker
+- Set the values `access-key` and `secret-key` in `tests/hazelcast-java-client/src/main/resources/hazelcast-client.yaml` with your AWS Access Keys

+#### Setup
+The test setup is automated in [setup.sh](tests/setup.sh).
+It does the following things:

+1. Deploys the 'multi-node' example to AWS with Terraform
+2. Verifies that the cluster has formed successfully
+3. Builds the Docker image for the JAVA client
+4. Runs the built Docker image
+5. Verifies members discovery
+6. Verifies client connection to the cluster

+#### Teardown
+Teardown of the test environment is automated in [teardown.sh](tests/teardown.sh).

+1. Destroys the 'multi-node' example
+2. Removes Docker images and containers

 ## Contributing

 We appreciate your help!